 Not recognising a request

-Many times, a manager is the recipient of an employee’s requests and as soon as the employee requests for leave of absence, the process should be triggered.
+Many times, a manager is the recipient of an employee’s requests and as soon as the employee requests for leave of absence or asks for medical leave, the process should be triggered.

 A delay in responding to an employee’s request for leave may result in legal issues so if you are a manager and you receive an employee’s request, be sure to respond in a timely manner and inform the HR department (or relevant person in charge).